luteg96/Anjy/README.md

 1. Go to `https://mongodb.com/` and sign-up.
 2. Create Shared Cluster.
 3. Press on `Database` under `Deployment` Header, your created cluster will be there.
-5. Press on connect, choose `Allow Access From Anywhere` and press on `Add IP Address` without editing the ip, then create user.
+5. Press on connect, choose `Allow Acces From Anywhere` and press on `Add IP Address` without editing the ip, then create user.
 6. After creating user press on `Choose a connection`, then press on `Connect your application`.
 Choose `Driver` **python** and `version` **3.6 or later**.
 7. Copy your `connection string` and replace `<password>` with the password of your user, then press close.